 If in doubt, go lower rather than risk an injury that could put you out of action.

 What if I Don’t Have any CrossFit Equipment?

 Don’t have access to a kettlebell?
 No problem!
 Fill an empty plastic milk or juice bottle with water or sand, secure the lid tightly, and use that.
 Don’t have a barbell?
 Fill two empty plastic bottles with water or sand and screw their lids on tightly.
 Attach the bottles to either end of a metal rod, and there’s your barbell.

 A home gym will enable you to do upper body exercises such as Tricep Dips and Pull-Ups.
 The good news is, you can still do these without one.
 A concrete ledge, the jungle gym at your local park or even a sturdy tree branch is a great substitute for a Pull-Up-Bar.
-A stable chair or a park bench can be used to do Tricep Dips.
+A sturdy chair or a park bench can be used to do Tricep Dips.

 Think outside the square and you should be able to find suitable substitutes for just about any piece of exercise equipment you will need to do CrossFit workouts at home.